Skills and Competency Assessments

 The Association is keen to increase the number of languages in which competent clinical practice is available, but this does not replace or remove the requirement for competent professional use of English.

-Applicants are exempt from providing evidence of the Occupational English Test (OET) if they hold an entry level speech pathology qualification conducted in English from a university in the United Kingdom, Canada, New Zealand, United States of America, or the Republic of Ireland.
+Applicants are exempt from providing evidence of English testing if they hold an entry level speech pathology qualification conducted in English from a university in the United Kingdom, Canada, New Zealand, United States of America, or the Republic of Ireland.

-All other applicants will need to provide evidence of successfully completing the OET.
+All other applicants will need to provide evidence of successfully completing the OET or IELTS.

 Australian Trained Speech Pathologists